-So take time to leave Santa a healthy treat, like low-fat milk and graham crackers; yogurt mixed with fruit and cereal; or a peanut butter sandwich.
-And don't forget his reindeer; they'll like chopped vegetables like carrots, celery and broccoli.
+So take time to leave Santa a healthy treat, such as low-fat milk and graham crackers, yogurt mixed with fruit and cereal, or a peanut butter sandwich.
+And don't forget his reindeer, they'll like chopped vegetables including carrots, celery and broccoli.

 Getting your children involved in prepping Santa's snack plate can be a great way to teach them the importance of a healthy diet, especially when they need energy for a task as demanding as Santa's.